-Abstracts submitted for presentation in poster or nanosymposium sessions are reviewed by the Program Committee in May.
-Presenting authors will receive email notifications with their abstract's session assignment in late-June.
+Abstracts submitted for presentation in poster or nanosymposium sessions are reviewed by the Program Committee in August.
+Presenting authors will receive email notifications with their abstract's session assignment in late-August.
 Abstracts are assigned, divided, and sessioned as follows:

 - Assigned: Abstracts in a given group of topics are assigned to a committee member.